nicklayb/plexm3u/README.md

 My use case is that my car (a 2019 Audi e-tron) has an amazing audio system.
 The MMI is really nice to use, you can browse tracks with the steering wheel and even add shortcuts in the climate control to start playlists or artists (I obviously have a shortcut that starts Rush songs on shuffle).

 So this tool allows me to easily sync my playlists from Plexamp straight to my USB drive that has all my music.
+Not only music!
+You can also sync video files.
+In my case, the radio can also play video, it just cut the video feed when driving so we can easily watch (listen) comedy specials.

 **Note**: This was only tested with my car's stereo.
 So maybe there can be issues with your particular use case